brainupdaters/drlm-docs/docs/source/Install.rst

         # Include the DRLM Configuration:
         Include /usr/share/drlm/conf/HTTP/https.conf

-Add APACHE_LOG_DIR variable to /etc/sysconfig/apache2
+To finish we have to add APACHE_LOG_DIR variable to /etc/sysconfig/apache2

-Edit /usr/share/drlm/conf/HTTP/https.conf

 ::